Distributed Energy Efficient Channel Allocation: Numerical Analysis

-After illustrating the correctness of Theorem \ref{theorem_N_iter} we compared the expected number of iterations of the fast matching algorithm with the expected number of iterations until convergence of the distributed auction algorithm.
-The comparison is shown in Figure \ref{figure_iter}.
-As predicted, the expected number of iterations needed by the fast auction algorithm was smaller than the expected number of iterations needed by the distributed auction algorithm.
+We investigated the expected number of iterations achieved by the fast matching algorithm compared to the distributed auction algorithm.
+First, we verify that the number of iterations required by the fast matching algorithm exceeds $cN\log(N)$ with a probability of less than $\frac{1}{N}$.
+In Fig.~\ref{fig:iter}a, we plotted the empirical probability that the fast algorithm exceeds $N\log(N)$ iterations against the theoretical bound of $\frac{1}{N}$ for $N=10...10^3$.
+The figure shows that the simulations support theoretical result on the expected number of iterations for convergence.
+Next, we compared the expected number of iterations of the fast matching algorithm with the distributed auction algorithm until convergence.
+The comparison is shown in Fig. \ref{fig:iter}b.
+As predicted, the expected number of iterations needed by the fast auction algorithm is smaller than the expected number of iterations by the distributed auction algorithm.

+In Fig.~\ref{fig:power}, we demonstrate the average transmit power requirement to achieve a desired target rate (i.e. spectral efficiency taken $8$ bits/sec/Hz) by various algorithms under two channel scenarios.
+It can be seen that the fast matching algorithms performs better than the greedy method.
+However, the proposed algorithm requires higher transmit power than the auction method but requires significantly less number of iterations in convergence, as shown in Fig.~1b.
+As expected, the centralized scheme using Hungarian requires the minimum average transmit power.
+Moreover, the optimal distributed scheme, the auction method, performs very close to the Hungarian method.

+We also compared the network energy efficiency of various algorithms in Fig.~\ref{fig:gee}.
+Although the distributed auction algorithm achieves the maximum energy efficiency (as depicted in Fig.~3a), the proposed fast matching algorithm provide greater gain per iteration (as depicted in Fig.~3b) due to less number of iterations required for convergence.

+Finally, we demonstrate the asymptotic optimality of the proposed algorithm by simulating over large network in Fig.~\ref{fig:converge}.
+The figure shows that the fast matching algorithm approaches the optimal auction algorithm as network size increases as proved through analysis in Theorem 2.
+However, it requires much larger system sizes to achieve the optimal solution since the increase in the reward becomes slower as number of users increases (i.e., when $N>200$).
+It can also be seen that the greedy algorithm is not asymptotic optimal and performs poorly compared with the fast matching algorithm.